Mervyn Storey

-Robert Mervyn Storey (born 4 September 1964), usually known as Mervyn Storey, is a Unionist politician from Northern Ireland.
-He formerly represented the Democratic Unionist Party (DUP) in the Northern Ireland Assembly, where he was a Member of the Legislative Assembly (MLA) for North Antrim from 2003 until he lost his seat in May 2022.
-Storey was Minister for Social Development in the Northern Ireland Executive (2014–16), and in 2016 was appointed Minister for Finance and Personnel.
+Robert Mervyn Storey (born 4 September 1964), usually known as Mervyn Storey, is a Democratic Unionist Party (DUP) politician, serving as a Causeway Coast and Glens Councillor for the Ballymoney DEA since 2022.

+Storey previously served in the Northern Ireland Executive, where he was Minister for Social Development from 2014 to 2016, and then Minister for Finance between January and March 2016.
+He was a Member of the Legislative Assembly (MLA) for North Antrim from 2003 to 2022.

 Biography

 Robert Mervyn Storey was born in Armoy, County Antrim on 4 September 1964.
 His father Nat was a founder member of the Protestant Unionist Party and an election worker for Ian Paisley.
 Storey was educated at Armoy Primary School and at Ballymoney High School.
 On leaving school in 1980 he worked in a bacon factory, rising to production manager.
 In 2000 he left the company and joined Ian Paisley's constituency office in Ballymena.